hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/driver_exmples.md

 ## <algorithm>

-This script demonstrates the usage of a `Driver` class (likely for web automation) and specifically the `Chrome` subclass.
+This script demonStartes the usage of a `Driver` class (likely for web automation) and specifically the `Chrome` subclass.
 The workflow involves creating a driver instance, interacting with it to perform actions, and then printing results.

 ```
 +-----------------+      +-----------------+